 The good news: if you’re diving into this process, it probably means you’ve had some of these tough conversations with yourself, weighed the benefits and opportunity costs, and made a commitment to going down this challenging but rewarding path.

 If you have decided to apply to medical school, don’t go it alone.
-Book a complimentary call with Dr. Shemmassian to get help with the admissions process.
+Check out Dr. Shemmassian’s free guide to getting into medical school.

 Image Credits: stethoscope